ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 This shows a relatively open graph, with some collapse and some apparently unaligned chromosome ends (perhaps because of our length filter).
 Rendering with Bandage can take an extremely long time and the resulting graphs are difficult to interpret because it is not easy to view the relationship between different embedded paths in the graph.

-With `odgi viz`, we can then get an image of how the embedded chromosomes relate to each other and to the topology of the graph.
+However, with `odgi viz`, we can obtain an image of how the embedded chromosomes relate to each other and to the topology of the graph.
 This linear time rendering method displays the graph topology at the bottom of the image, using rectangular motifs to show where edges (hung below) link two positions in the sorted sequence space of the graph (the black line dividing the top and bottom of the image).
 Paths are displayed above this topology, with one path at each position on the y axis.
 The layout is nonlinear, and only shows what positions in the graph are touched by a given path, but because genome graphs are built from linear sequences, they have a manifold linear property.

-Here genomes are ordered from top to bottom: S288c, DBVPG6765, UWOPS034614, Y12, YPS128, SK1, DBVPG6044.
+In the following figure, genomes are ordered from top to bottom: S288c, DBVPG6765, UWOPS034614, Y12, YPS128, SK1, DBVPG6044.
-The chromosome order results from the initial sequential assignment of node ids by seqwish.
+The chromosome order partly results from the initial sequential assignment of node ids by seqwish.
 We immediately see that a chromosome in UWOPS034614 (a highly diverged strain) has been rearranged into other chromosomes.
 Also notable are the frequent structural variations and CNVs that appear to be embedded in the ends of chromosomes.
 This confirms another finding from the [paper describing these assemblies](https://www.nature.com/articles/ng.3847), whose authors observed that subtelomeric regions were hotspots of structural variation.